Skip to main content

 Massachusetts v.
 EPA, 549 U.S. 497 (2007) (assisted with briefs and oral argument preparation in case that culminated in landmark U.S. Supreme Court decision holding that carbon dioxide is a pollutant under the Clean Air Act)

 New York v.
 American Electric Power Co., No. 2-99-1182 (S.D.
-Ohio 2007) (litigated Clean Air Act enforcement case resulting in the single largest environmental settlement in U.S. history at that time)
+Ohio 2007) (litigated Clean Air Act enforcement case resulting in one of the largest environmental settlements in U.S. history)